jackylee1993/DADgraph/baselines/README.md

 GRUs: a global GRU and a party GRU.

 **DialogueGCN**.
 Compared to DialogueRNN, DialogueGCN model the context windows of an utterance in the dialogue as a graph and represent the graph using the GCN model.

+These two models are contained in `train.py` and can by choosed by `graph-model` parameter.